JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 Though the custom output could be limited to a static value generated in a fashion similar to how the title is placed, we opted for a more fancy animated value using countUp.js.

-Initialise a new counter, specifying the id of the element where it should be created, then as second argument the starting value from which the counter should start and finally the value to count up to.
-Note that there is a fourth argument to pass a JSON of options which we do not use here.
+Initialise a new counter, specify the id of the element, where it should be created as first argument, as second argument the starting value from which the counter should start, and finally the value to count up to.
+Note that there is a fourth argument to pass a JSON of options, which we do not use here.

 ```js
 // place counter in elementId